AbhiramKaipa/Sample_Portfolio/README.md

-# A Simple Static POrtfolio Page
+# A Simple Static Portfolio Page